 Programme

-There is always a special energy around the annual CIVEA Conference and Awards Dinner — a moment when our sector comes together not just to discuss the challenges ahead, but to celebrate the expertise, professionalism and dedication of the people who deliver civil enforcement across England and Wales.
+There was a special energy around the annual CIVEA Conference and Awards Dinner — a moment when our sector comes together not just to discuss the challenges ahead, but to celebrate the expertise, professionalism and dedication of the people who deliver civil enforcement across England and Wales.

-The CIVEA Conference 2026, taking place in Central London on Thursday 23 April, promises to be our most ambitious and forward-looking event yet.
-With a powerful line-up of speakers, interactive panels, technology showcases and our evening Excellence Awards, the conference reflects the momentum building across the sector as we prepare for regulatory change, embrace innovation and strengthen our collective voice.
+The CIVEA Conference 2026, took place in Central London on Thursday 23 April, and was our most ambitious and forward-looking event yet.
+With a powerful line-up of speakers, interactive panels, technology showcases and our evening Excellence Awards, the conference reflected the momentum building across the sector as we prepare for regulatory change, embrace innovation and strengthen our collective voice.

-From local authorities and enforcement firms to technology partners, advisers and policy leaders, the conference is where insight meets impact.
-Delegates will have the opportunity to engage with industry leaders, share practical experiences and explore how collaboration can drive better outcomes for creditors, communities and the enforcement profession.
+From local authorities and enforcement firms to technology partners, advisers and policy leaders, the conference is where insight met impact.
+Delegates had the opportunity to engage with industry leaders, share practical experiences and explore how collaboration can drive better outcomes for creditors, communities and the enforcement profession.

 With great thanks to Dukes Bailiffs | Recover Debts With Award-Winning Specialists | England and Wales the Headline Sponsor of the Conference for supporting the event.